frePPLe/frepple/doc/model-reference/operations.rst

                                          A request for a lower, non-zero quantity will be rounded up.

+                                         This field also influences the alternate choices when multiple operations are available to produce an item.
+The planning algorithm will try to plan on those alternates where the requirement is between the size_minimum and size_maximum.

                                          The default value is 1.

 size_minimum_calendar  calendar          A calendar to define the minimum size of manufacturing orders